ricard1997/twod-analysis-kit/docs/source/what-is-twodanalysis.rst

-What is twodanalysis?
+What is 2Danalysis?
 ============

-`twodanalysis` is a class that helps with the 2D analysis of membranes and/or biopolymers interacting with a membrane/surface.
+`2Danalysis` is a toolbox for the analysis of simulation trajectories of biomolecules projected onto 2D planar interfaces of interest.
+MembProp and BioPolymer2D are the two hubs to analyze interactions of lipid membrane molecules and biopolymers (nucleic acids, proteins, glycans), respectively.
+This project is maintained continuously by the Monje Group from the University at Buffalo (USA) and Guzman Research from the Universidad Autonoma de Madrid (Spain).

-It is built on MDAnalysis with the objective of be useful for any molecular dynamcis engine.
-Our core runs without problems on the charmm36 force fields, but it is potentially useful for other forcefields with small changes in the code.
-In the future, we plan to add support to any forcefield.
+The toolbox is built on MDAnalysis and compatible with output files from any molecular dynamcis engine.
+Our core runs by default using the atom nomenclature of the charmm36 force field, but the user can define names for other forcefields with small changes in the code.
+In the future, we plan to add automated support to more simulation force fields.
-This projects is intented to be continously maintaned by the monje group at the University at Buffalo and GuzmanResearch at Universidad Autonoma de Madrid.

-twodanalysis is a an open-source library, where we have made a huge effort to provide enough details so that the community can twich the code acording to their needs.
-By doing this, we hope the code can be useful for the most amount of people.
-Any bugs or suggestions please open an issue or send an email to vmonje@buffalo.edu.
+2Danalysis is a an open-source library with detailed documentation and comprehensive tutorials (https://github.com/pyF4all/2DanalysisTutorials).
+Users may cite and use the code acording to their research needs and customize anlysis pipelines.
+You may direct questions or suggestions via email to vmonje@buffalo.edu & hguzman@icmab.es